IVSoftware/ivalueconverter-for-wpf-int-to-string-binding/README.md

-Your question is **When to use an enumerated in C#*.
-One way to look at it is asking  whether assigning a human-readable alias for a value provides some kind of benefit.
+Your question is **When to use an enumerated in C#** and one way to look at this is asking whether assigning a human-readable alias for a value provides some kind of benefit (or not).

 Your question states that you have a binding of the `PriorityLevel` (expressed as an enum or possibly just an int) to a UI element in the XAML.

 > My problem is when I show that property in the interface (**with a binding in the XAML**), it appears as (obviously) "LEVEL1" or "LEVEL2" or "LEVEL3".
 I'm interested in knowing how to display "LEVEL 1" (with a space) instead of displaying "LEVEL1".

-, and your goal is to display (for example) the values of 1, 2, 3 as "Level 1", "Level 2", and "Level 3" in response to changes in the `PriorityLevel` property.
+As I understand it, your goal is to display (for example) the values of 1, 2, 3 as "Level 1", "Level 2", and "Level 3" in response to changes in the `PriorityLevel` property.
+One xaml-friendly approach that will work with either an `int` _or_ an `enum`is to make an implementation of `IValueConverter` class and invoke it in the xaml as `Text="{Binding Path=PriorityLevel, Converter={StaticResource PriorityLevelConverter}}"`.

-One approach is to make an implementation of `IValueConverter` class:
+    // Returns a formatted version of PriorityLevel.

-    // Returns a formatted version of level, which can be an int or an enum public class PriorityLevelToFormatted : IValueConverter
+    // Works for EITHER int or enum public class PriorityLevelToFormatted : IValueConverter
     {
-        public object Convert(object value, Type targetType, object parameter, CultureInfo culture) => $"Level {value}";
+        public object Convert(object value, Type targetType, object parameter, CultureInfo culture) => $"Level {(int)value}";
         public object ConvertBack(object value, Type targetType, object parameter, CultureInfo culture) => throw new NotImplementedException("Unused");
     }

-This converter can be invoked in the xaml as Text="{Binding Path=PriorityLevel, Converter={StaticResource PriorityLevelConverter}}"
+I [tested](https://github.com/IVSoftware/ivalueconverter-for-wpf-int-to-string-binding.git) this answer with a minimal WPF form that handles a button click by advancing the `PriorityLevel`.

     <iv:Window x:Class="wpf_window_ex.MainWindow"
             xmlns="http://schemas.microsoft.com/winfx/2006/xaml/presentation"